How do you design a glam room? Add shiny chrome!

 A modern chrome drum side table looks super sleek besides a leather lounge chair in this clean and simple home design.
 Design: Nikki Amodio / Photo: Joyelle West

-It can be effective to echo finishes between objects in the same room.
-In this New York City living room, subtle touches of chrome are repeated between a vintage reading lamp and Mid Century pebble box accessories that sit on top of a Danish sideboard.
-Design: Time & Place Interiors
+In my own New York City living room, I repeated chrome surfaces between a German vintage reading lamp and the Mid Century pebble box accessories.
+Design/Photo: Time & Place Interiors

 Glam + bold is the name of the game in this Parisian entryway design, with a bench by a French designer and a shapely 1970s floor lamp.
 Design: Rodolphe Parente / Photo: Philippe Garcia

-Chrome accents can also be part of furniture bases, to add a crisp touch to your design.
-Here’s a scene from a New York design studio where a Mid Century rosewood desk is paired with a chrome base chair by the designer Joan Burgasser and a chrome table lamp by Robert Sonneman.
+Chrome accents can also be part of furniture bases, to add a crisp touch.
+Here’s a scene from a New York design studio where a Mid Century rosewood desk is paired with a chrome chair by the designer Joan Burgasser and a chrome table lamp by Robert Sonneman.
 Design / Photo: Lovehouse NY

 A chrome roundup, for your own glam style